How To Use Done-For-You Recipes & Food Images In Your Business

 They are easy to work with.
 You can add stories at the beginning of the recipes or you can make a recipe only post.

 And if you’re not sure what to write about or when – you can use the Monthly Content Prompts.
-This will help with your content marketing strategy and you don’t have to do the brainstorming for a ridiculously low price of $14.95 a month – plus you’ll get:
+This will help with your content marketing strategy and you don’t have to do the brainstorming for a ridiculously low price of under $20 a month- plus you’ll get:

 - Monthly Content Prompts Guide – Multi-page no-fluff PDF featuring creative content tips and ideas